Daniel-Pivonka/FaultInjector/README.md

 - Run setup.py (with the -c flag if Ceph is part of the deployment)
 - Review the config.yaml file generated and look for anything missing
-    - There is a reference file under the name config_reference.yaml
+    - There is a reference file under the name config_reference.yaml which contains both Ceph
+      and standard deployment attributes

 ---